Our FAQs should answer all of your questions! But if you still are not sure, you can contact us as firstname.lastname@example.org.

 The Association funds students attending several types of schools – universities, community colleges, tribal colleges, technical colleges, private colleges, and nonprofit and accredited.
 All schools must be accredited by one or more of the accrediting agencies recognized by the US Department of Education.

 Why Didn't I Receive a Scholarship?

 Why did I not receive a scholarship?

-Although we cannot tell you exactly why you did not receive an award, the most common explanation is that we receive many more applications than we have dollars and the process is very competitive.
-If you do not get awarded this semester we encourage you to reapply next semester.
+Although the Association cannot tell applicants exactly why they did not receive an award, the most common explanation is that the Association receives many more applications than there is available funding.
+The process is very competitive.
+If applicants do not get awarded this semester the Association encourages applicants to reapply next year.